 - You contest its accuracy and we need to verify whether it is accurate.

 - You ask us to restrict use of it instead of deleting it.

 - We no longer need the information for the purpose of processing, but you need it to establish or defend legal claims.

 - You have objected to processing of your information being necessary for the purposes of our legitimate interests.
 The restriction would apply while we carry out a balancing act between your rights and our legitimate interests.
 If you exercise your right to restrict processing, we would still need to process your information for the purpose of exercising or defending legal claims, for the purpose of protecting the rights of another person, or for public interest reasons.

-We may ask for your help in locating specific information, e.g. on forum postings and confirming your identity.
-If you would like to exercise any of your rights, please let us know by writing to [email protected].
-We will act in accordance with your instructions as soon as reasonably possible, and there will be no charge.
+If you would like to exercise any of your rights, please let us know by contacting firstname.lastname@example.org.
+In responding to your request we will act in accordance with our legal obligations and there will be no charge.
+We may ask for your help in locating specific information, e.g. confirming your identity.

 Our use of your data processed in the UK is regulated by the Information Commissioner.
 You have a right to report any of your concerns about our use of your data to the Information Commissioner’s Office.
-You may do so by contacting them on ico.org.uk/concerns or by calling their helpline at +44 303 123 1113.
-If you are part of our CoderDojo community, then our use of your data is likely to be regulated by the Data Protection Commissioner who can be found at www.dataprotection.ie/docs/Home.
+You can do so by contacting them on ico.org.uk/concerns or by calling their helpline at +44 303 123 1113.

 12. How to contact us about your data

-Data rights are human rights and we are determined to fairly and fully honour yours.
-You can unsubscribe at any time or just get in touch with any questions, comments, or instructions regarding your information by writing to email@example.com or to:
+Data rights are human rights and we are determined to honour yours fairly and fully.
+You can unsubscribe at any time, or get in touch with any questions, comments, or instructions regarding your information by writing to email@example.com or to: